lynchcm/MicroHugo/content/resource-centre/getting-online-websites-101/Websites vs Facebook Pages.md

 +++
 article_h1 = "Websites vs Facebook Pages"
 article_image = "/uploads/facebook-website.png"
-article_summary = "The idea of getting your own site can seem pretty daunting.
-From jargon busting common website terms to helping you decide whether your business needs a website, here’s what you need to know about taking your business online." layout = "article" order = 3 sitemap_exclude = true
+article_summary = "Everyone’s on Facebook right?
+Why pay for a website when you can have a free Facebook page?
+From getting your business found on search engines to telling your story in the right way, here’s why websites are so important." layout = "article" order = 3 sitemap_exclude = true